 .NET Win 7-style folder select dialog

 Sometimes it’s necessary to allow a user to select a folder not a file.
 The .NET FolderBrowserDialog (part of System.Windows.Forms) is showing its age.
-With Vista came new folder selection dialog based on the OpenFileDialog but the Vista-style dialog has not been added to .NET.
+With Vista came a new folder selection dialog based on the OpenFileDialog but the Vista-style dialog has not been added to .NET.
 This post includes code (c#) to display the Vista/Win 7 style folder selection dialog.

 Download the source code.
 There’s no license as such as you are free to take and do with the code what you will.